-PROPOSAL TO REVIEW THE COST STRUCTURE OF MANUFACTURED GOODS BY INDIAN INDUSTRIES
+PROPOSAL TO REVIEW THE COST STRUC-TURE OF MANUFACTURED GOODS BY INDIAN INDUSTRIES

-358. SHRI MAHESWAR NAIK: Will the Minister of COMMERCE AND INDUSTRY be pleased to state:
+358 SHRI MAHESWAR NAIK: Will the Minister of COMMERCE INDUSTRY be pleased to state:

-- (a) whether it is a fact that the Indian industries are being aske.d by Government to review their cost structure in order to reduce costs and make Indian goods competitive in foreign markets; - (b) whether any concrete proposals have forwarded in this regard for consideration of the industries; and - (c) if so, what are those proposals?
+- (a) whether it is a fact that Indian industries are being asked by Government to review their cost structure in order to reduce costs and make Indian goods competitive foreign markets; - (b) whether any concrete proposals have been forwarded in this regard for consideration of the industries; and - (c) if so, what are those proposals?

-THE MINISTER OF INDUSTRY (SHRI MANUBHAI SHAH): (a) to (c).
-Yes, Sir.
-As and when occasion arises Government make general suggestions to industries to review their cost structure so as to reduce costs of production.
+OF INDUSTRY MINISTER (SHRI MANUBHAI SHAH): (a) to (c).
+Yes.
+Sir.
+As and when occasion arises Government make general suggestions to review their cost to industries structure so as to reduce costs of production.

-SHRI MAHESWAR NAIK: May I know whether these instructions issued to industries are by way of directives or just by way of suggestions?
+SHRI MAHESWAR NAIK: May I whether these instructions issued to industries are by way of directives or just by way of suggestions?